truecharts/website/docs/manual/FAQ.md

 ## system

 TrueCharts has always required system for many charts to work.
-Prior to 01 July 2023 these system were installed automatically and were not visible to the end user.
+Prior to 01 July 2023 these system prerequisites were installed automatically and were not visible to the end user.
 TrueCharts now requires that these system to be installed by the end user and the previous automatically installed system to be removed.
 These system are located on the [system TrueCharts train](https://truecharts.org/manual/SCALE/guides/getting-started#adding-truecharts).
-Any users who just started the use of TrueCharts after 01 July 2023 will not have the old system and can proceed with the installation from the operator train.
+Any users who just started the use of TrueCharts after 01 July 2023 will not have the old system prerequisites and can proceed with the installation from the operator train.

 ### Prometheus-Operator

-This operator is required for the use of Prometheus metrics and for any charts that utilize CloudNative Postgresql (CNPG).
+This operator is required for the use of Prometheus metrics and for any charts that utilize CloudNative PostgreSQL (CNPG).

 To remove the previous automatically installed operator run this in the system shell as **root**: `k3s kubectl delete  --grace-period 30 --v=4 -k https://github.com/truecharts/manifests/delete3`

 ### Cloudnative-PG

-This operator is required for the use of any charts that utilize CloudNative Postgresql (CNPG).
+This operator is required for the use of any charts that utilize CloudNative PostgreSQL (CNPG).

 :::warning DATA LOSS